broken-guitar/Slashdot-Scraper/README.md

 Customers can use the customer app to view products and make purchases.
 Managing inventory, overhead costs, and viewing sales reports are also possible through stand-alone versions of the Bamazon app.

+### Demo

+You can checkout the deployed app on Heroku here: https://salty-ravine-54019.herokuapp.com/

 ### Project Installation

 1. Install Node